cmharlow/lc-reconcile/README.md

 1. Clone/download/get a copy of this code repository on your computer.
 2. In the Command Line Interface, change to the directory where you downloaded this code: `cd directory/with/code/`
-3. Install the requirements needed: `pip install -r requirements.txt` (note, I'm updating that to reflect what is currently used - expect bugs + bumps + beautiful mistakes on my part right now).
+3. Install the requirements needed:
+   1. Install miniconda, if you don't already have it or Anaconda - https://docs.conda.io/en/latest/miniconda.html
+   2. Optionally install mamba - `conda install -c base mamba`
+   3. Create environment - `mamba env create -f environment.yml`
+   4. Optionally install Python Requests cache module (recommended) - `mamba install requests-cache` NOTE that this directory can grow in size significantly with usage.
-4. Type in: `python reconcile.py --debug` (you don't need to use debug but this is helpful for knowing what this service is up to while you are working with it).
+4. Type in: `python reconcile.py --debug "your name email@example.com"` (Name & email is for LoC so they know who to contact if there's a problem with use of their APIs. you don't need to use debug but this is helpful for knowing what this service is up to while you are working with it).
 5. You should see a screen telling you that the service is `Running on http://0.0.0.0:5000/`
 6. Leaving that terminal window open and the service running, go start up OpenRefine (however you normally go about it).
 Open a project in OpenRefine.
 7. On the column you would like to reconcile with LCNAF or LCSH (or both), click on the arrow at the top, choose